Impurity effects in twisted carbon nanotubes: Introduction

 Various technological methods for TNT synthesis are now in active development \cite{Munoz, Lim, Rathinavel2021, Lou}, also their electronic structure is being studied theoretically, including the first principles approaches \cite{Kato}.

-The main purpose of the present work is the theoretical description of electronic dynamics in various TNT's, differing by their dimension (diameter) and topology (twisting angle), and in establishing the conditions for their maximum sensitivity to dopants and to external controls.
+The main purpose of the present work is the theoretical description of electronic dynamics in various TNTs, differing by their dimension (diameter) and topology (twisting angle), and in establishing the conditions for their maximum sensitivity to dopants and to external controls.

-The following presentation begins from definition of lattice structure parameters in TNT's (Sec. \ref{Geo}), then continued by the analysis of their electronic spectra in the tight-binding approximation with special emphasis on the DLM's parameters (Sec. \ref{DLM}).
-The most important study of impurity effects on WM's is done in the T-matrix approximation (Sec. \ref{Imp}) and then completed by its validity justification (Sec. \ref{Bey}).
+The following presentation begins from definition of lattice structure parameters in TNTs (Sec. \ref{Geo}), then continued by the analysis of their electronic spectra in the tight-binding approximation with special emphasis on the WMs parameters (Sec. \ref{WM}).
+The most important study of impurity effects on WMs is done in the T-matrix approximation (Sec. \ref{Imp}) and then completed by its validity justification (Sec. \ref{Bey}).
 The final discussion of the obtained results and their possible practical applications is given in Sec. \ref{Disc}.
 Some supplementary materials are presented in Appendices \ref{Mat}, \ref{Sdet}, \ref{Fv}.